mortezamg63/Accessing-and-modifying-different-layers-of-a-pretrained-model-in-pytorch/README.md

     train_set = datasets.ImageFolder(os.path.join(train_data_dir, 'train'), data_transforms['train']) #train
     val_set   = datasets.ImageFolder(os.path.join(val_data_dir, 'val'), data_transforms['val'])
    ```
 In the above code transforms.Normalize is commented because when you debug your code, zero values in training images which are loaded as a batch will be unchanged.
-If the normalization is done, the zero values in image's pixels changes.
+If the normalization is done, the zero values in image's pixels change.